marick/structural-typing/README.md

 => nil
 ```

-There are a variety of useful functions in the `structural-typing.preds` namespace.
+You may not want exact comparison.
+There are a variety of useful related functions in the `structural-typing.preds` namespace.
 For example, you can constrain the possible inputs to an API using a regular expression over version numbers:

 ```clojure